Uyanış: Büyük Selçuklu: Premise

 The show depicts the rise of the Seljuks under Sultan Malik-Shah I and his son Ahmad Sanjar, later Sultan of the Seljuk Empire.
 It focuses on their struggles and battles against Hassan-i Sabbah, leader of the Order of Assassins (dubbed the "Batinis"), the Byzantine Empire and fellow rival states that seek to weaken the Seljuks.
 Sencer has seen Turna Hatun, daughter of an Emir, who refuses to give her to him in marriage, but finally relents.
-Melikshah is married to Terken and Zubeyde.
+Malik-shah is married to Terken and Zubeyde.
 Terken is heavily pregnant with her son, and Elcin Hatun has come to the palace.
 She is jealous of Elcin, lest she may marry Malik-shah and give him a son, therefore he will lose attention in Terken.
-When she tries to prove that and is not good and goes to where Melikshah is.
+When she tries to prove that and is not good and goes to where Maliks-hah is.
 She is urging the driver to go faster and faster but then the horses skid and drop the carriage.
 Terken is taken back to the palace when her daughter and ordered to stay in bed till her baby is born.
 She gets up trying to go after Elcin in her dream.
 While she is running after what she sees, her water breaks and she goes in labour.
 Her newborn son dies soon after birth.
 Afterwards she becomes pregnant again and she gives birth screaming, but the baby lives.
-Meanwhile, they find out that Melik-Shah's wife who everybody even Melik-Shah thought was dead is alive.
-She is the mother of Spencer and Tapar.
-Melik-Shah at first is very angry but then he calms down.
+Meanwhile, they find out that Malik-Shah's wife who everybody even Malik-Shah thought was dead is alive.
+She is the mother of Sencer and Tapar.
+Malik-Shah at first is very angry but then he calms down.

 Tapar's wife Gevher also gives birth to a girl named Fatima.
 Later on Turna gives birth to a girl called Zeynep.
 They go for a big war, eventually conquering Queli Castle.
 The drama finishes with Sencer and Tapar leaving Isfahan and becoming Emirs.